-At a time when inflation is sky-high and everyday Australians are feeling the pinch and properties are both low in supply and high in price, many fingers are pointed at property investors.
+At a time when affordability issues make headlines everyday Australians are feeling the pinch and properties are both low in supply and high in price, many fingers are pointed at property investors.

-Note: Because when there is so much discussion around how much money you really need to be considered ‘rich’, many believe that so-called ‘greedy property investors’ are to blame for market and financial woes.
+The problem is many believe that so-called ‘greedy property investors’ are to blame for market and financial woes.

 After all, aren’t these ‘greedy investors’ buying up all the affordable properties and leaving little for the rest?